twse/random-stuff/README.md

 This file includes data files and registry keys for all FontCreator versions.

 ## Protest pages
 These pages are available in four versions.
-Thanks to Norman De Forest for inspiring me to create the pages.
+Thanks to Norman De Forest, Canada for inspiring me to create the pages.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site however the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
-The user has to run these versions at the beginning of this entry for this to work.
+Requires Internet Explorer 7 & above for proper display.
 * **DNS error** (Wii Internet Channel)
-* **Mozilla credits page** (translated to French) - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.
+* **Mozilla credits page in French** - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format meaning that it can be edited with Qt Linguist.
 The list of generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) in line 109.